elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning-draft.md

 * **partner\_code**: Partner Code assigned by Redfast
 * **app\_domain**: (optional) Top level domain
 * **api\_key**: (optional) API key utilized for integration with partner for the tenant
 * **jwt\_public\_key**: (optional) Public key utilized for provisioning and authenticating users.
 Must be an RSA public key in PEM format, between 2048–4096 bits.
-The PEM string must be under 2 KB in size.
 Only displayed if updated.
 Use newline characters for each line.
   <br />

 ## Response